cbrown5/R-llm-workshop/examples/benthic-cover-example/benthic-readme.md

 - ggplot2 for data visualization

 Keep your scripts short and modular to facilitate debugging.
 Don't complete all of the steps below in one script.
 Finish scripts where it makes sense and save intermediate datasets.

+When using Rscript to run R scripts in terminal put quotes around the file, e.g. `Rscript "1_data-input.R"`

 ## Steps
 As you go tick of the steps below.